Second person point of view is so rare in novel writing that you’d have to conclude there’s no market for it. But let’s not dismiss it so fast.

 Just don’t choose second person for the sake of being wacky.

-If you’ve considered all the drawbacks (not least, the lack of mainstream appeal) and are still happy to write a second person story, go for it.
-The world needs its mavericks!
+Final advice?
+Have you considered all the drawbacks (not least, the lack of mainstream appeal)?
+Are you still happy to write your novel in second person point of view?
+Go for it!